 The Modern Age is the era in which Running the Asylum became overt, as creative teams often went to great lengths to restore the elements of their own favorite childhood comics — frequently to the point of completely discarding the contributions of the ''last'' creative team.
 With an unusually high rate of turnover in the 2000s, this would occasionally result in a character experiencing several All New Directions in the space of two or three years.

 Both Dark Age and Modern Age influences can be seen in recent superhero movies.
-If The Dark Knight Saga is comprised of Dark Age movies, then the Marvel Cinematic Universe movies can be considered Modern Age movies.
+If The Dark Knight Trilogy is comprised of Dark Age movies, then the Marvel Cinematic Universe movies can be considered Modern Age movies.

 Another feature of the era is while the decline of the comic book as a regularly published periodical is real, the rise of the graphic novel as respectable reading material in mainstream North American culture has been dramatic.
 For instance, public libraries, which for generations had largely treated comic books like a hospital does with medical waste, have embraced the format in their acquisitions.

 Non-superhero comics are becoming more mainstream, with books like Logicomix (which is about Bertrand Russel and the foundations of math) and Pride of Baghdad (which is about some lions who escape from the zoo during the Iraq War.)
 This trend is partly thanks to the influence of Japanese and European pop culture, which have always held the position that there can be as much variety in comic books as there is in any other medium.
+For independent creators, there are now online publishing alternatives like Patreon.com, which enables subscription arrangements to patrons to allow for new comics to be funded.

 Some suggested that, following the "metallic" scheme of Golden/Silver/Bronze/Iron, the current age may be known as "Aluminum", since so much of it is recycled.
 Another possible name is the "Diamond Age" or Prismatic Age because the medium has become multifaceted (or because Diamond has an effective monopoly on distribution, take your pick).
 Another suggested name is "The Post-Modern Age", due to the growing number of post modern books that have been coming out.
 The name "Neo-Silver Age" has also been used, considering the common values of the two.
 Grant Morrison recently referred to the current age as the "Renaissance", to contrast it with the Dark Age that had just come before.
 Some consider this and the Dark Age to be a single era, The Iron Age of Comic Books.